Automely — AI

 Why NestJS for Backend Development?

 Express.js is the most used Node.js framework by install count.
 It is minimal, flexible, and leaves every architectural decision to the developer.
-This is excellent for small projects and experienced teams with a strong architectural vision.
-It creates maintenance problems in larger codebases: no enforced structure, no standard way to handle dependencies, no built-in solution for anything beyond HTTP routing.
+This works well for small projects and experienced teams with a strong architectural vision.
+But it creates maintenance problems in larger codebases.
+There is no enforced structure, no standard way to handle dependencies, and no built-in solution for anything beyond HTTP routing.
 Over time, Express applications accumulate patterns invented by each developer who touched them.

 NestJS addresses this directly.
 Its dependency injection system — borrowed from Angular — makes service dependencies explicit, injectable, and testable.
 Its module system creates boundaries between application features.
 Its decorators make routing, validation, authentication, and serialisation declarative rather than ad hoc.
 The result is a codebase with a predictable structure that any NestJS developer can navigate immediately.